evizitei/CaLeCaR/README.md

 # lcr-cache
 C.S. capstone project, evaluate "least costly recomputation" cache replacement policy as a member of a learned weighted policy choice system.

+## Usage

+The server that runs caching strategies is in cmd/server.
+It can be compiled with `make build` and executed then with `./bin/server`

 ### TODO

 [ ] create http server that logs to file